 - 9.1 Shotgun ammunition will be 20 gauge or larger.
 Steel shot is specifically not allowed.
 Use of steel shot is a safety violation and the competitor is subject to DQ - 9.2 No bird shot larger than #7.5 will be used on bird shot designated targets.
 Shot shell velocity MUST BE LESS THAN 1351 feet per second.
 If a competitor violates either rule a match DQ will apply. - 9.3 However, in a stage brief certain targets may be designated as permissible to shoot with buckshot.
-Only Number 00 Buckshot (8 or 9 pellet) or 20 gauge equivalent will be used on buckshot specified targets. - 9.4 Slug single projectile weight may only be between 7/8 oz. and 1 1/8 oz.
+Only Number 00 Buckshot (8 or 9 pellet) or 20 gauge equivalent will be used on buckshot specified targets. - 9.4 Slug ammunition projectiles must be 1oz or less.
 Slug ammunition velocity MUST BE LESS THAN 1501 feet per second.
 If a competitor violates either rule a match DQ will apply.